H1M4W4R1/VaRA/README.md

 This game structure is designed to create games and toys that are targeted to adult entertainment industry.

 # What is included in VaRA
-VaRA consist of structure that allows for easy game creation - it contains basic scene with XR Rig that has several mechanics already attached.
+VaRA consist of structure that allows for easy game creation - it contains basic scene with XR Rig that has several mechanics related to explicit gaming already attached.
 More mechanics will be implemented in future based on user feedback.

 ## Currently supported mechanics
 ### Blindfold